JohnEarnest/ok/ike/Readme.md

 Output
 ------
-To draw to the display, you must provide a definition of a niladic function, view or variable named `draw`.
+To draw to the display, you must provide a definition of a monadic function, view or variable named `draw`.
 This will be invoked 30 times per second (see `tr`) and should return/consist of a list of tuples.
 Each tuple must contain a vector indicating an (x;y) position on screen, a palette and a bitmap.
 The palette consists of a list of strings representing any valid DOM color code such as "black" or "#FAC".
 The bitmap is a matrix of indices into the palette.
 By default, the display is 160x160 pixels.

 For example, the following definition of `draw` will draw a small blue on red box at a random position: